statiagov/gesmew/guides/content/api/checkouts.md

 }
 </code></pre>

-## Updating an order
+## Updating an inspection

-To update an order you must be authenticated as the order's user, and perform a request like this:
+To update an inspection you must be authenticated as the inspection's user, and perform a request like this:

-    PUT /api/orders/:number.json
+    PUT /api/inspections/:number.json

-If you know the order's token, then you can also update the order:
+If you know the inspection's token, then you can also update the inspection:

-    PUT /api/orders/:number.json?order_token=abcdef123456
+    PUT /api/inspections/:number.json?order_token=abcdef123456

 Requests performed as a non-admin or non-authorized user will be met with a 401 response from this action.

 ## Address

-To transition an order to its next step, make a request like this:
+To transition an inspection to its next step, make a request like this:

     PUT /api/checkouts/:number/next.json

-If the request is successfull you'll get a 200 response using the same order template shown when creating the order with the state updated.
+If the request is successfull you'll get a 200 response using the same inspection template shown when creating the inspection with the state updated.
 See example of failed response below.

 ### Failed Response